Factom-Asset-Tokens/FAT/FAQ.md

 content of data using the Factom blockchain.

-In Ethereum, a tokens behavior is defined by a smart contract's code which is run across the network and held to its well defined rules by the miners via consensus.
-No signing with private keys is needed because the behavior can be trusted by everyone in the network.
+In Ethereum, a tokens behavior is defined by a smart contract's code which is run across the network, and held to its well defined rules by the miners via consensus.
+No signing with private keys on behalf of the issuer of the contract is needed because the contracts behavior can be trusted by everyone in the network.
 For example, I can send ether to a contract and get back an ICO token, guaranteed.

-FAT cannot _force_ an issuer to perform an action like the smart contract in the example.
-The issuer (or their software) needs to use their private keys to sign coinbase transactions to issue new tokens in response to events.
-Since private keys cannot be published, the issuer must coordinate a token sale with a degree of trust from participants:

-- Set Exchange Rate **=>** Accept Payments/Verify **=>** Send Tokens Back
-  - Manually
-  - Automatically by running a piece of software

-This means to have smart contract like functionality without a computational consensus layer on FAT, trusted issuing parties must run, frequently or 24/7, pieces of software to honor client requests for exchanging tokens.
-This is perhaps the biggest caveat of FAT.

-At the same time this meshes with how our legal and social systems regulate behavior in the real world.
-The publicly viewable, immutable evidence of lack of action on behalf of a trusted well known issuer is likely admissible in court.
-It is most certainly admissible in the court of public opinion and social enforcement.
+In FAT there are rare scenarios where it's difficult to get around this issue with application design, and issuers must listen for events so they can sign and submit data.

 ### So, Why should I use FAT over Ethereum or BTC Colored Coins?